 - Communication and authenticity.
 These two go hand in hand with having healthy expectations in relationships.
 To communicate is to say, “I care enough to let you know what’s going on in my mind and to listen to what’s going on in yours.”
 Being 100% authentic with others creates connection, and allows for communication to be double-sided.
 Just be real in all that you do in relationships to keep the expectations at a healthy level.

 After I wrote Big Lesson in Marriage: Expectations, I realized that with EVERY relationship, there needs to be a balance when it comes to expectations.

 No, we shouldn’t expect people to read our minds and then become upset because they couldn’t read our minds.
 But we need to communicate what’s on our mind in regards to the relationship to be open and authentic with the said expectations.

 Just because you would do something for someone or treat someone a certain way, doesn’t mean that they would do the same.
 Each person has a different love language, and I think in doing a little research about that concept can move mountains for any relationship.
 Some people like gifts, others don’t, some like time spent while others would rather some simple words of affirmation.
 Each person is different, and that’s something we all need to be conscious of.

 We may spend any spare time we had to go visit someone, but we can’t always expect the same in return because they may have a different schedule than ours.

 We may buy a birthday gift, a graduation gift, a baby shower gift, a friendship gift, or a just-because gift for someone we love, but we can’t expect someone to do the same due to a probable lack of funds.

 My advice to each of us is this; CHECK YOUR HEART.
 We need to figure out why we might continuously feel disappointed in our relationships.
-Are our expectations in the healthy or unhealthy category?
+Are our expectations in a healthy or unhealthy category?
 What can we do to change our expectations?
 How can we change our actions to be geared toward what WE can do for OTHERS, instead of the other way around?